Fostering versus adoption – which is right for me?

-When you are approved as a foster carer, your first placement is likely to take place quite quickly – the situation is similar when an adopter is approved.
-As there are more foster children who need a home as soon as possible however, there is a better chance of having a placement who matches the carers’ preferences and skills.
+When you are approved as a foster carer, your first placement is likely to take place quite quickly – and the situation is similar when an adopter is approved.
+This is because there are more foster children who need a home as soon as possible however, there is a better chance of having a placement who matches the carers’ preferences and skills.

 Chances are that when you make the decision to adopt, you have a preconceived notion of the child you will welcome into your family.
 During the assessment and evaluation period, you learn about the adoption process and this will challenge those notions.
-For example, in 2015, the average age of a child being adopted tends to be three years and three months and often there are sibling groups that need to be adopted.
+For example, in 2019, the average age of a child being adopted tends to be of school age and often there are sibling groups that need to be adopted.

 In your initial consideration of becoming adoptive parents, you may have thought about who the children are that need adopting.
 Even so, you might be surprised to learn that many have been taken from their birth families because of abuse or neglect and that medical issues, learning disabilities, and behavioural problems are all too common.

 Over your six months in the assessment process, you may find that you have to adjust your thinking about the child you are prepared to adopt and change the age range.
 You may also have to think about what medical challenges or disabilities you have the ability and skill to work with.

 Adoption is a serious commitment.
 When the child becomes your child, you are the parent.
 This is a forever deal.
 Second-goes are not acceptable.
 The repercussions are legal, social, and emotional.
 While there is a period of time after the child is placed with you and before the adoption order is made when you have agency support, ultimately, this is your new family unit.